 Now let’s add the KDC stack to our docker-compose file:

 Kuzzle stores data in document collections within an index.
 Below is an example document that represents a single motion capture:

-Now on the KDC stack we need to configure the kuzzle-enterprise-probe to collect the data.
+And now we need to configure the kuzzle-plugin-probe to collect the data.
 Create another configuration file and call it kdcrc

 There you have it!
 We have setup both our stacks and ready to dive into analytics with our IoT data.

 You can launch your two stacks by running this command in your terminal: